-Please note that it is advisable to arrange an AIC inspection well in advance of the October 31st 2007 deadline in order to carry out any remedial works which may be required to achieve a compliant AIC report.
+For companies which currently comply please note that it is advisable to arrange an AIC inspection well in advance of the expiry date of your certificate in order to carry out any remedial works which may be required to achieve a compliant AIC report.

 If you have any queries in relation to the Solvent Regulations please contact the Environment Section, Meath County Council at 046-9097210.

 Solvent Regulations - Registration of an Installation Form

 Further information on the Solvents Regulations and the use of solvents can be found on the following websites:

 Enterprise Ireland website: